Iris aphylla: Cultivation

-It is hardy, to between USDA Zone 3 and Zone 8.
+It has a natural resistance to a cold winter, and is hardy, to between USDA Zone 3 and Zone 8.
 Including Zone 5.

-It has been tested for hardiness in Russia, in the botanical gardens of Moscow, Stavropol, Chita and St Petersburg.
+It has also been tested for hardiness in Russia, within the botanical gardens of Moscow, Stavropol, Chita and St Petersburg.

-It has a natural resistance to a cold winter.

 It is not found in southern climates, as it does not like long hot and humid spells.

 It prefers to grow in well-drained soils, but can tolerate loamy and heavy soils.

-It can tolerate soils with a ph level of between 6.1 and 6.5 (mildly acidic) to 7.6 to 7.8 (mildly alkaline).

-It can tolerate dry soils, but prefers average moisture levels.
+It can also tolerate soils with a ph level of between 6.1 and 6.5 (mildly acidic) to 7.6 to 7.8 (mildly alkaline), and it can tolerate dry soils, but prefers average moisture levels.

-It prefers positions in full sun.

-It can be grow in a mixed garden border, or rock garden.
+It prefers positions in full sun, and it can be grow in a mixed garden border, or rock garden.
 It is best planted between August and September, to produce flowers next year.

 It is susceptible to viruses, and slugs.
+Mononychus punctumalbum (Iris Weevil) can also attack the plant's seeds.
+Aphid Dysaphis tulipae can also be found on the plant.

-It is only found in specialised nurseries.

-Specimens can be found in 'The Bolestraszyce Arboretum', near Przemyśl in Poland.
+It is only found in specialised nurseries, botanical gardens, and specimens can be found in 'The Bolestraszyce Arboretum', near Przemyśl in Poland.

-Aphid Dysaphis tulipae can be found on the plant.